 Some expectations about the RTLB role

-RTLB facilitate change by:
+How RTLB facilitate change

-- maintaining trusting, professional relationships within cluster schools/kura and with parents/whānau, communities and community agencies
+They maintain trusting, professional relationships within cluster schools and kura and with parents, whānau, communities, and community agencies.

 The guidance provided in He Pikorua allows RTLB to work together with others using the combined knowledge, experience, skills and professional expertise to support the achievement and wellbeing of our mokopuna.

 He Pikorua focuses less on services and criteria, and more on joining up services to support mokopuna and the adults around them in ways that build on their strengths.